 Adolescence is a crucial transition period from childhood to adulthood.
 This course will examine adolescent development and issues within the context of the physical, cognitive, affective, and social domains.
-Focus will be on the adolescent's self-development with particular reference to relationships in the family, school, peer groups, and community.
-Prerequisite: Admitted to Teacher Education Program.
+Focus will be on the adolescent's selfdevelopment with particular reference to relationships in the family, school, peer groups, and community.
+Prerequisite: Sophomore Standing.

-EDUC 350 - K-8 Social Studies Methods (3)
+EDUC 350 - Content, Methods and Materials for Teaching Social Studies in the K-8 Classroom (3)